The Absolute Best Hot Chocolate in NYC, Hands Down, No Question

 120 Hudson St; 212-219-0666

 5. Sunday In Brooklyn

 The famed café known for their fresh Colombian beans is now in the hot cocoa game—and it’s just as incredible as their coffee.
 Devoción’s decadent hot “drinking” chocolate is made in partnership with L.A.
-Burdick Chocolate, primarily from Criollo and Trinitario cocoa beans, sourced from the finest cocoa growing regions in South America and the Caribbean.
+Burdick Chocolate (also on our list), primarily from Criollo and Trinitario cocoa beans, sourced from the finest cocoa growing regions in South America and the Caribbean.
 Melted into steamy frothed milk, it’s the perfect kick-back-and-relax treat.
-They also offer an Omanhene Hot Chocolate, a sweeter, less heavy hot chocolate that is perfect for kids or adults.
-(Psst: That hot chocolate base can also be used as the base for a mocha latte if you request it!)
+They also offer an Omanhene hot chocolate, a sweeter, less heavy hot chocolate that is perfect for kids or adults.
+(Psst: That hot chocolate base can also be used as the base for a mocha latte if you request it.)

 9. Dr Smood

 Hot cocoa that doubles as a beauty potion?
 Sign us up.
 The hot virgin cacao is a two-part beverage: Stir the chocolate stick (molinillo) into steamed cashew milk until dissolved.
 The raw cacao is high in antioxidants and infused with resveratrol, known for its anti-aging properties.

 This Cobble Hill spot serves a luxurious spiced dark hot chocolate that’s made with cinnamon and cloves so you’re basically drinking a chocolate cinnamon roll with every sip.